CandyZQ/CS308_Breakout/doc/PLAN.md

 ### General Level Descriptions
 The player has three lives at the beginning of the game.
 Each time the player fails to catch the ball, he/she loses one life.
 The game is over if the player loses all three lives.

 In the configurations below, the number (maximum 5) represents how many times they player needs to hit the bricks before it disappears.
-A successful hit awards 1 point. (i.e. eliminates a 5 9 means the brick cannot be eliminated.
+A successful hit awards 1 point (i.e. eliminates a 5 bricks will give the player 5 points).
+9 means the brick cannot be eliminated.

 - **Level 1:**
 1 1 1 1 1 1